-Maintaining a strong financial position is core to Old Republic Title's strategy for success.
-Since 1992, no other title insurer has had higher overall financial strength ratings than Old Republic Title.
+We set ourselves apart from the competition with unparalleled financial strength.
+Our statutoryr serves and surplus are 27.1 times the 5-year average claim payments - the strongest of all the national underwriters!
+This reflects the fact that we stand behind our policyholders.
 These financial strength and stability ratings reflect the Company's strong operating performance over the long run, excellent capitalization and liquidity, as well as sound investment and reserving policies.
 Old Republic Title Insurance Group and its member underwriters have been assigned the following financial ratings:

-Our parent company, Old Republic International Corporation (ORI), is among the nation's 50 largest publicly held insurance organizations.
-It has consolidated assets of approximately \$20.3 billion (as of March 2020).
+Our parent company, Old Republic International Corporation, is a multi-billion dollar insurance holding company with \$25.1 billion in total assets and \$6.7 billion in shareholders' equity.
 Since 1923, ORI has grown as a specialty insurance business and has one of the industry's best records as a long-term growth company.
 As a result, it serves many of America's leading industrial and financial services companies.

-^{} Old Republic Title's underwriters are Old Republic National Title Insurance Company and American Guaranty Title Insurance Company.
-Ratings as of 4/2020.
-Rating determinations made by rating agencies are subject to change.
+$05/2022 \mid \odot$ Old Republic Title | Based on combined Form 9 Annual Statements for all insurers within each family, as compiled by the ALTA.
+December 31, 2021 | As of $03/31/2022 \mid Rating$ determinations made by rating agencies are subject to change.
 While the Company attempts to show accurate information, it cannot assure the reliability of ratings referred to herein and assumes no obligation to monitor the ratings of any rating agency or to immediately incorporate any rating changes applicable to the Company.